aitorres/aitorres/README.md

 I'm Andrés!
 Welcome to my little home here on Github.

-- 🔭 I’m currently working at [Graphite](https://graphitehq.com) as a Data / Backend Engineer.
+- 🔭 I’m currently working at [Graphite](https://graphitehq.com) as a Sr. Data / Backend Engineer.
 - :computer: My main programming language at the moment is Python; I also enjoy Haskell, Typescript and Dart (with Flutter).
 - 🌱 My main side-project right now is a [client for Mastodon built in Flutter](https://github.com/feathr-space/feathr).
 - 💬 Some interests: artificial intelligence, natural language processing, federated social networks, compilers and much more!